JULY 2, 2025

 - Personal connections spark ideas: CRNX was my first pick, chosen through my own research plus a real-world connection.

-- Seeking an edge with AI: I then asked ChatGPT to recommend five speculative biotech and tech names—my “moonshots.”
+- Seeking an edge with AI: I then asked ChatGPT to recommend several speculative biotech and tech names—my initial “moonshots.”

-- Disciplined entry points: Perplexity helped map out ideal buy ranges, so I set limits and refused to chase.
+- Disciplined entry points: Perplexity helped map out ideal buy ranges, so I set limits and refused to chase moves higher.

 What I Did Today

-- Trimmed 5 shares of VTI in my Solo 401k Roth to free up cash.
+- Trimmed a core ETF for cash in my Solo 401k Roth to enable new moonshot buys.

-- Held off on RNA and SLDP: both were above my targets.
-Patience is key.
+- Held off on RNA and SLDP since both were above my price targets—patience over FOMO.

 My Plan Going Forward

-- Scale in, don’t chase: I’ll buy half-positions in RNA and SLDP if they hit my targets, and only add more if they drop further.
+- Scale in, don’t chase: I’ll buy initial “half-positions” in RNA and SLDP if they hit my limits, adding more only if prices drop further.

-- Revisit on catalysts: For CRNX, I might add if it dips below $28 ahead of the FDA decision in September.
-After major news, I’ll reassess.
+- Revisit on catalysts: For CRNX, I’ll consider more if it drops near key support ahead of September’s FDA decision and after any major news.

 Why Share This?

-This experiment is about more than returns—it’s about learning, discipline, and sharing the process.
+This experiment is about more than returns—it’s about learning, discipline, and sharing the process openly.
 If you’ve ever been burned by hype or regretted selling too soon, you’re not alone.
-My hope is that by showing both the wins and the losses, I can help others (and myself) become more thoughtful investors.
+By showing both wins and losses, I hope to help others—and myself—become more thoughtful investors.

 Have you tried using AI for stock picks?
 What lessons have you learned from speculative investing?
 I’d love to hear your stories—let’s learn together.